oliviaweng/fastml-science/sensor-data-compression/README.md

 - `--AEonly`: is an argument to only evaluate the AutoEncoder algorithm (instead of also the other algorithms such as BSC,STC,Threshold..).
 This is usually an option that we want to include in this stage
 - `--nELinks`: this is the number of active elinks for the input dataset (in this case 5 for the signal allocation algorithm.)
 Find more about the number of elinks and allocation [here](https://github.com/cmantill/ECONAutoencoderStudy/blob/master/fragments/README.MD#number-of-elinks).
 - `--noHeader`: this argument is needed only for the shuffled dataset since it has no header.
 Other datasets (default `data/nElinks_5`) will contain headers.
+- `--nrowsPerFile`: Load only this number of rows per file.
+Make sure to load all the rows for a complete evaluation.

 Other possible arguments are:
 - `--loss`: if there is a default loss function to use.
 We generalize want to use `telescopeMSE8x8` that is defined [here](https://github.com/fastmachinelearning/fastml-science/blob/master/telescope.py#L168-L170) and called [here](https://github.com/fastmachinelearning/fastml-science/blob/master/networks.py#L4).
 So we usually want to leave this argument empty.